bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 The scale does weird things when you diet.
 One day you'll wake up looking leaner but the scale says you're stuck at the same weight.
 The next day it'll say that you're heavier, even though you've been doing everything right.

-Your weight data is _noisy_ and you are looking for the _signal_.

-Here are some factors that affect your weight:
+Here are some factors that affect your weight and have nothing to do with how well you stick to your diet:

 1. When you last went to the bathroom.
 2. How much food is in your digestive system.